tkodimac/power_memory_java/README.md

 ### Responsiveness
 - The game was tested on various devices and screen sizes to ensure responsiveness.

-### Problems Encountered
+### Bugs
-- Detail any issues or challenges faced during the development of the game and how they were resolved.
+- Insertion of images on the cards as background was a challenge as the text where appearing on the image.
+This was fixed by disenabling the image from the card.
+- Cards revealed texts that were overlapping the card margin when the tab was minimized.
+It was resolved by changing the words with short words that could fit in the cards even when minimized.
+- Faced a problem when creating the timer for the game so that the user would enjoy a time-based game. the specific problem was with the logic of the timer and how to link the function of the timer to the logic function.
+I finally managed to overcome it by watching YouTube videos and advice from my mentor.

 ## Deployment
 ### Deployment through GitHub Pages
 This site was deployed through GitHub Pages using the following steps:

 -Log into GitHub.

 -Locate the repository.

 -Click the "settings" option along the options bar.

 -Then go to the "Pages" tab in the left-hand side sidebar.

--Then under "Source" click the "None" dropdown and select the "Master" branch -Click the save button.
+-Then under "Source" click the "None" dropdown and select the "Master" branch

+-Click the save button.

--The page will update and at the top, it will say: "Your site is ready to be published at
+-The page will update and at the top, it will say: "Your site is ready to be published at https://tkodimac.github.io/power_memory_java/

 ## Credits
 ### Code